rust-lang/rust/src/doc/rustc/src/platform-support/apple-tvos.md

 ## Requirements

 These targets are cross-compiled.
-You will need appropriate versions of XCode and the SDKs for tvOS (`AppleTVOS.sdk`) and/or the tvOS Simulator (`AppleTVSimulator.sdk`) to build a toolchain and target these platforms.
+You will need appropriate versions of Xcode and the SDKs for tvOS (`AppleTVOS.sdk`) and/or the tvOS Simulator (`AppleTVSimulator.sdk`) to build a toolchain and target these platforms.

-The targets support the full standard library including the allocator to the best of my knowledge, however they are very new, not yet well-tested tested, and it is possible that there are various bugs.
+The targets support the full standard library including the allocator to the best of my knowledge, however they are very new, not yet well-tested, and it is possible that there are various bugs.

-In theory we support back to tvOS version 7.0, although the actual minimum version you can target may be newer than this, for example due to the versions of XCode and your SDKs.
+In theory we support back to tvOS version 7.0, although the actual minimum version you can target may be newer than this, for example due to the versions of Xcode and your SDKs.

-As with the other Apple targets, `rustc` respects the common environment variables used by XCode to configure this, in this case `TVOS_DEPLOYMENT_TARGET`.
+As with the other Apple targets, `rustc` respects the common environment variables used by Xcode to configure this, in this case `TVOS_DEPLOYMENT_TARGET`.

 ## Building the target

-The targets can be built by enabling them for a `rustc` build, for example:
+The targets can be built by enabling them for a `rustc` build in `config.toml`, by adding, for example:

 ```toml
 [build]